Skip to main content

 1.1 If your state can establish both administratively and judicially, under what circumstances would your state use the administrative process?
 Please provide the statutory citation for your state's administrative procedures.

 The administrative process is generally used to establish an order when a client applies for services and there is no existing order.
-AS 25.27.160 and 165.

 For Additional Information - exit disclaimer